 Normal sellers need to keep their eye on the “Current” of the market.
 Even though the normal seller has many advantages, the distressed sales aren’t emotionally tied to the home, so many times they’re more willing to look at what is actually going on in the market versus what they “Feel” they need out of home.
 A bank or the investor may just want out and can afford to dump a property versus a normal seller who has worked hard for their money and need it for the next venture.

-In a declining market you never want to get caught chasing the market down, and this is true for distressed and normal sales.
+In a declining market you never want to get caught chasing the market down.
+This is true for distressed and normal sales.
 You really need to study the “Current” of the market and see what it’s doing, not only for the overall market, but also competing homes like yours.
 Traditionally, sold comparables mean more than Active listings as anybody can ask anything for a property, but the proof is what others are willing to pay.

 The market doesn’t rise or fall in unison for all properties.
 It’s possible the market has bottomed and even started going up in certain segments of the market and still declining in others.
 Recognizing where your home stands in the various sub-markets will be critical to pricing it effectively, and will offer you the greatest chance of selling, even in today’s market.

 It doesn’t matter if the market is up, down, or sideways, pricing based on analysis is critical.
-Marketing is especially important when buyers have many homes to choose from, so make sure you’ve discussed with your agent and have a clear plan based upon your property’s needs.
-Marketing, pricing, negotiating, and solving the transaction puzzle are the keys to being successful in any market, and today we hope we’ve offered tips in two of those areas.
+Marketing is especially important when buyers have many homes to choose from.
+Make sure you’ve discussed with your agent and have a clear plan based upon your property’s needs.
+Marketing, pricing, negotiating, and solving the transaction puzzle are the keys to being successful in any market.
+We hope we’ve offered tips in two of those areas.

 Good luck in successfully selling your property.